fastview-ai/atta-alfred/README.md

 - `fv lm` - Searches Loom videos by title

 ### Environment Variables
-- `fv vc env <prod|dev|preview>` - Copies environment variables from Vercel formatted for your .env file
+- `fv vc env &lt;prod|dev|preview&gt;` - Copies environment variables from Vercel formatted for your .env file

 The environment variables are formatted as a .env file and copied to your clipboard.

 ### Issue Creation

-- `fv <title> -team -project -assignee -priority` - Create a new Linear issue and posts a system notification with the new ticket number
+- `fv &lt;title&gt; -team -project -assignee -priority` - Create a new Linear issue and posts a system notification with the new ticket number
   - Example: `fv Fix authentication bug -p1`
   - Example: `fv -eng -canvas -oac -p1 Fix authentication bug`